atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 This means that if the language bindings are using `rustc` version `1.75`, the plugin must:
 - Be built with the same toolchain version `1.75`
 - Be built with the same Zenoh Commit
 - The plugin `Cargo.lock` have had its packages synced with the Zenoh `Cargo.lock`

+The reason behind this strict set of requirements is due to Rust making no gaurentees regarding data layout in memory.
+This means between compiler versions, the representation may change based on optimizations.
+More on this topic at here : [Rust:Type-Layout](https://doc.rust-lang.org/reference/type-layout.html#representations)

 ## Config Changes